aragon/protocol-backend/packages/server/README.md

 - URL: /reveals
 - Method: POST
 - Body:
-  - `juror`: Ethereum address of the juror requesting for the reveal
+  - `guardian`: Ethereum address of the guardian requesting for the reveal
-  - `voteId`: Vote ID to be revealed for the given juror
+  - `voteId`: Vote ID to be revealed for the given guardian
   - `outcome`: Outcome voted in favor of
   - `salt`: Salt used for the committed vote to be revealed
 - Response: